DaMMol/DaMMol/README.md

 Hello!
-My name is Daniel and I'm an aspiring software developer studying at Metropolia University of Applied Sciences majoring in software production.
+My name is Dániel and I'm an aspiring software developer studying at Metropolia University of Applied Sciences majoring in software production.

 ### My Tech Stack
 <p align="left">